Potential Health Benefits of Lamb’s Quarters

 Also, the high vitamin content helps protect the body against oxidative stress, which may also cause the lungs to work less well over time.

-If you eat lamb’s quarters on a regular basis, you may be able to breathe better and have better respiratory health overall.
+If you eat lamb’s quarters regularly, you may be able to breathe better and have better respiratory health overall.

 9. Lamb’s Quarters May Help Alleviate Premenstrual Syndrome Symptoms